kylietramle/ToDoList/README.md

 - [x] Allow users to add to do items
 - [x] Users can delete items by marking them
-- [x] Empty spaces in text field will not be addedas an item
+- [x] Empty spaces in text field will not be added as an item

 ## DEMO